phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

-This tells us a concentration parameter of about 4.37 corresponds with a prior expectation of 2.5 divergence time events (when there are 3 comparisons).
+This tells us a concentration parameter of about 4.37 corresponds with a prior expectation of 2.5 divergence events (when there are 3 comparisons).
 The output also shows us that the prior probability of the model with three divergences is almost 56\%.